DFE-Digital/register-early-career-teachers/documentation/glossary.md

 ## Replacement mentors

 A new mentor joining the ECF mentor training programme to replace an existing mentor.
-These have different schedules on CPD currently that are submitted by lead providers.
-However, it's been suggested to change this to a boolean field instead.
+Currently, we know a mentor is a replacement mentor is a lead provider submits over the API they are on a replacement mentor schedule.
 This mentor needs new funding allocated to them for their training.
-But they do not count towards a lead provider's key performance indicators for training.
+But they do not count towards a lead provider's contract performance metrics for training.
 Only the first mentor for the early career teacher is counted.

 ## Replacing mentors